Massage gliding versus parking the cups

 Clients with extreme exhaustion, high stress, or weakened general conditions

-Skin hypersensitivity-skin conditions to avoid include but not limited to
+Skin hypersensitivity-skin conditions to avoid include but are not limited to

 Shingles (Herpes zoster)